F-Madruga/F-Madruga/README.md

 # Francisco Madruga

 ## About me
-Product-focused backend engineer passionate about solving user problems with scalable and innovative solutions.
+Product-focused software engineer passionate about solving user problems with scalable and innovative solutions.

 I thrive in fast-paced and collaborative environments where I can be impactful on customer and business outcomes but also challenged to grow and evolve my skills in software development.